-The Keto shrimp chowder you can see in these photos is made with fresh shrimps from the Adriatic sea.
+The Keto shrimp chowder you can see in these photos is made with fresh shrimp from the Adriatic sea.
 We literally went to Croatia (30 minutes drive from our winter location) on a day we knew fresh seafood is brought from the sea!
 We purchased it in the fish market and were surprised by the freshness of all offers fishermen had.

 Well, we are aware that not every corner of the planet can do this.
 Living the KMD postulates can be difficult, but there are tricks!
 Canned is not your option, frozen can be a good alternative!
 The only important detail is the hour of freezing.
 Check on the packaging, if the company freezes its seafood on the fishing boat, you are safe!

-Why shrimps are nutritious?
+Why shrimp are nutritious?

 - Protein: 18 grammes – impressive, right?